zzwu29/traj_eval/README.md

 # traj_eval
 Matlab scripts to calculate the absolute and relative estimation errors.

 This repository is modified from [ntu_viral](https://github.com/ntu-aris/viral_eval).

-You can find the instruction for usage at [web page](https://ntu-aris.github.io/ntu_viral_dataset/evaluation_tutorial.html)
+You can find the original instruction for usage at [web page](https://ntu-aris.github.io/ntu_viral_dataset/evaluation_tutorial.html)

 ## Prerequisite